khm/DWF-Documentation/README.md

 ## Getting involved with the DWF

-The first step is to contact us, email is good (see our ocntact info), or file an issue.
+The first step is to contact us, email is good (see our contact info), or file an issue.
 To get involved with the DWF you MUST accept the [Contributor Covenant](Contributor-Agreement.md).

 ## Assigning a CVE for the DWF